georgakopoulosgeo/NTUA_Distributed_Systems/README.md

 Chordify is a peer-to-peer (P2P) music sharing application built on top of the Chord Distributed Hash Table (DHT) protocol.
 In this project, nodes share song metadata (with the song title as the key and a string representing the node's address as the value).
 The system supports dynamic node joining and graceful departures, data replication across multiple nodes, and two consistency modes-linearizability and eventual consistency.

 This project was developed as part of the Distributed Systems course at the National Technical University of Athens (NTUA) for the 2024-2025 academic year.

-## Grade: ***100/100***
+Graded with ***100/100***

 ## Table of Contents